fullboar/mediator-agent/README.md

 ## Attribution

-This project is based on the work of the [Animo Mediator](https://github.com/animo/animo-mediator) and subsequent contributions to the [credebl Mediator Agent](https://github.com/credebl/mediator-agent).
+This project is based on the work of the [Animo Mediator](https://github.com/animo/animo-mediator) and subsequent contributions to the [Credebl Mediator Agent](https://github.com/credebl/mediator-agent).

 ## Troubleshooting